One Great Cumberland Place

 Low carbon workspace for The Portman Estate head office in Marylebone

-The design for the new office balances openness with functionality by incorporating a variety of spaces, including large meeting rooms and one-person call booths, to accommodate private meetings.
-The layout preserves expansive views of Hyde Park through careful placement of new rooms and the use of curved corners, which also reference the building’s Art Deco heritage.
+The design for Portman’s new Estate office balances openness with functionality by incorporating a variety of spaces, including large meeting rooms and one-person call booths to accommodate private meetings.
+The layout preserves expansive views of Hyde Park through careful placement of new rooms and the use of curved corners – a detail that also makes reference the building’s Art Deco heritage.

-At the heart of the office floor plan is ‘Portman Square’, a versatile, café-style workspace designed to be adapted for use as a presentation area for large events.
+At the heart of the office floor plan is a versatile, café-style workspace that provides shared space for gathering and connecting.
+The space is designed to be adapted for use as a presentation area for large events.
 This central space is bounded by generous planting, integrated into the tops of movable storage units.
 These planters help to divide and screen the area, creating a sense of privacy and connection to nature.
 A focal tree feature offers a visual link between the natural landscape of Hyde Park and the centre of the office.

 Further information